-- f.a) an organisation having conducted a public opinion poll - f. b) a person having ordered or funded a public opinion poll - f. c) the exact formulation and sequence of questions put in a public opinion poll - f.d) the time of conducting field opinion poll - f.e) the number of individuals interviewed and the method of selection - f.f) in what area or among what category of people the selection was conducted - f.g) whether the survey is based on the opinions of all respondents f.h) the number of respondents who refused to participate in the poll, who did not answer a question, or who could not be interviewed f.k) information about any other factors that might have caused a significant impact on the results.
+- f.a) an organisation having conducted a public opinion poll - f. b) a person having ordered or funded a public opinion poll - f. c) the exact formulation and sequence of questions put in a public opinion poll - f.d) the time of conducting field opinion poll - f.e) the number of individuals interviewed and the method of selection - f.f) in what area or among what category of people the selection was conducted - f.g) whether the survey is based on the opinions of all respondents f.h) the number of respondents who refused to participate in the poll, who did not answer a question, or who could not be interviewed f.i) the sample size f.j) the margin of error f.k) information about any other factors that might have caused a significant impact on the results.